neex/http2smugl/README.md

 During the HTTP/2 -> HTTP/1.1 conversion, the header splits into two different headers, thus the request will look completely different for the backend.

-To smuggle a header, we prepend a fake header and a newline before it: pair of name "Transfer-Encoding" and value "chunked" becomes name "fake" and value "fake\r\ntransfer-encoding: chunked".
+To smuggle a header, we put its name and value after a newline: a header with the name "Transfer-Encoding" and the value of "chunked" becomes one with the name "fake" with the value of "fake\r\ntransfer-encoding: chunked".

 #### UTF characters